 Furthermore, I doubt whether the insurer conducted a strength, fitness and skeletal alignment assessment after the incident.
-They could soon be lining up for an other episode!
+I doubt whether the insurer mandated manual handling courses and work-fit assessments for all the people it insures.
+The claimant could soon be preparing for another \$500,000 windfall!